tibbben/geospatial-visualization/course_description.md

 University of Miami Libraries
 Institute for Data Science and Computing
 Ungar Building, 330F
-Office Hours: by appointment only (virtual)
+Office Hours: by appointment only (in person and virtual)
 Book appointment: [https://tibben.youcanbook.me/](https://tibben.youcanbook.me/){:target="\_blank" alt="you can book me page for Tim Norris"}
 [tnorris@miami.edu](mailto:tnorris@miami.edu)